cosmos/ibc/spec/app/ics-XX-interchain-queries/README.md

 ## Synopsis

-This document serves as a guide for a better understanding of the implementation of interchain queries via ABCI Query
+This standard document specifies chain structure, packet flow and authentication logic for the Interchain Queries module.
+This allows for one blockchain to query for on-chain data from another block chain via ABCI queries.

 ### Motivation